raspberrypilearning/tweeting-babbage/worksheet.md

 Now that you have the code doing exactly what you want, you can put it into action (or into Babbage, to be more precise).

 1. Take a fresh Babbage, and make an incision in its rear end with scissors.
-Cut all across the bottom from the thighs, a little more than the width of the Pi.
+Cut all the way across the bottom from the thighs, a little more than the width of the Pi.

     ![](images/babbage-incision.jpg)